Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

 The resultant impact on thrust relies on the volumetric integral of equation \eref{eqn:force}.
-By axially truncating the control volume \cite{b:andrews2022}, the axial evolution along the MN of the four magnetic thrust components of (21) are given in \fref{fig:thrustaxis} for both $P_{a} =$ 30 W and 100 W. Generally, the diamagnetic flow effect is an accelerating contribution, while $E\times B$ drift induced can be classified as decelerating ones \cite{b:ahedo2010}.
+By axially truncating the control volume \cite{b:andrews2022}, the axial evolution along the MN of the magnetic thrust components are given in \fref{fig:thrustaxis} for both $P_{a} =$ 30 W and 150 W. Also presented is the thrust calculated directly from individual particle momentum $(F-F_0)_{PIC}$, where the error is seen to be $<3$ \% to that from the sum of the fluid moments of the PIC distribution.
+Generally, the diamagnetic flow effect is an accelerating contribution, while $E\times B$ drift induced can be classified as decelerating ones \cite{b:ahedo2010}.
 In all cases, the diamagnetic effect is the dominating term, covering over 90\% of positive contribution in each region.
 The diamagnetic-flow current produced by $\mathbf{\nabla}p_e\times\mathbf{B}$ interacts with the applied field, generating a propulsive Lorentz force.
 In this way, the electron internal energy is converted into the axial kinetic energy of ions.
-As seen in \fref{fig:thrustaxis}s (a) and (c), the diamagnetic thrust is inhibited by the anomalous collisionality by approximately 5\% and 40\% for 1/64 and 1/16 respectively.
-Increased electron diffusion results in a lower $\partial p_e / \partial \mathbf{1}_\perp$ by weakening the confinement at the OMFL, allowing more plasma to expand beyond the MN.
+As seen in \fref{fig:thrustaxis}s (a) and (c), the diamagnetic thrust is inhibited by the anomalous collisionality by approximately 5\% and 40\% for 1/128 and 1/16 respectively.
+Increased electron diffusion results in a lower $\partial p_e / \partial \mathbf{1}_\perp$, observed in \fref{fig:radialalpha} (d), by weakening the confinement at the OMFL, allowing more plasma to expand beyond the MN.
 The more-weakly magnetised nozzle therefore has a detachment point shifted upstream, as is clear in the earlier convergence of $F_{\chi}$ in the cases of anomalous diffusion.